wp-plugins-mirror/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence Security options where you can fine-tune your security settings.

 == Changelog ==

+= 6.2.0 =
+* Improvement: Massive performance boost in file system scan.
+* Improvement: Added low resource usage scan option for shared hosts.
+* Improvement: Aggregated login attempts when checking the Wordfence Security Network for brute force attackers to reduce total requests.
+* Improvement: Now displaying scan time in a more readable format rather than total seconds.
+* Improvement: Added PHP7 compatible .htaccess directives to disable code execution within uploads directory.
+* Fix: Added throttling to sync the WAF attack data.
+* Fix: Removed unnecessary single quote in copy containing "IP's".
+* Fix: Fixed rare, edge case where cron key does not match the key in the database.
+* Fix: Fixed bug with regex matching carriage returns in the .htaccess based IP block list.
+* Fix: Fixed scans failing in subdirectory sites when updating malware signatures.
+* Fix: Fixed infinite loop in scan caused by symlinks.
+* Fix: Remove extra slash from "File restored OK" message in scan results.

 = 6.1.17 =
 * Fix: Replaced calls to json_decode with our own implentation for hosts without the JSON extension enabled.